| Asset Category | Depreciation Period | Examples |

 | First-year tax savings (32% bracket) | $4,654 | $38,400+ |

-With bonus depreciation, the 5-year and 15-year assets can potentially be deducted entirely in year one.
+With bonus depreciation available, the 5-year and 15-year components can be deducted in their entirety in year one, turning a moderate annual write-off into a six-figure first-year deduction.

 | Factor | Good Candidate | Poor Candidate |